 There are many human trials conducted on Pycnogenol, but a good deal of them have industry funding.
-(Although industry funding doesn't necessarily invalidate published results, it should always be noted) Althoug the range of Pycnogenol research has signficant breadth, it also has a relative lack of study replication.
-Some of the studies of pycnogenol in autoimmune disease are also open-label, meaning that neither the researchers nor the subjects are blinded to treatments.
-While promosing these results need to be interpreted with a degree of caution, since this type of experimental design fails to control for placebo effects or any unconscious bias that may be harbored by researchers analyzing the data.
-The one topic that appears to have been replicated numerous times is the effects on erectile dysfunction, with the caveat that all of the studies are confounded with the inclusion of L-Arginine.
+Although industry funding doesn't necessarily invalidate published results, it should always be noted.
+Although the range of Pycnogenol research has significant breadth, it also has a relative lack of study replication.
+Some of the studies of Pycnogenol in autoimmune disease are also open-label, meaning that neither the researchers nor the subjects are blinded to treatments.
+While promising, these results need to be interpreted with a degree of caution since this type of experimental design fails to control for placebo effects or any unconscious bias that may be harbored by researchers analyzing the data.
+The one topic that appears to have been replicated numerous times is the effects on erectile dysfunction, with the caveat that all of the studies are confounded with the inclusion of l-arginine.
 So the effects of Pycnogenol alone on erectile dysfunction are still unknown.

-Pcyogenol does appear to possess dual anti-oxidant and anti-inflammatory properties, with the latter being confirmed in humans and possibly being subject to a build-up effect over time.
-The low-dose buildup effect of Pycnogenol as an antiinflammatory agent would make it useful in a multinutrient format, but it may not be the most potent antiinflammatory in isolation.
-The degree of measured antiinflammatory potential on COX enzymes (targets of Aspirin) are still lower than Aspirin itself.
+Pycnogenol does appear to possess dual anti-oxidant and anti-inflammatory properties, with the latter being confirmed in humans and possibly being subject to a build-up effect over time.
+The low-dose buildup effect of Pycnogenol as an anti-inflammatory agent would make it useful in a multinutrient format, but it may not be the most potent anti-inflammatory in isolation.
+The degree of measured anti-inflammatory potential on COX enzymes (targets of Aspirin) are still lower than Aspirin itself.